 Through integrative methods, art therapy engages the mind, body, and spirit in ways that are distinct from verbal articulation alone.
 Kinesthetic, sensory, perceptual, and symbolic opportunities invite alternative modes of receptive and expressive communication, which can circumvent the limitations of language.
-Visual and symbolic expression gives voice to experience, and empowers individual, communal, and societal transformation.

-American Art Therapy Association, updated June 2017.
-See https://arttherapy.org/about-art-therapy/
+Visual and symbolic expression gives voice to experience, and empowers individual, communal, and societal transformation (American Art Therapy Association, updated June 2017, https://arttherapy.org/about-art-therapy/).

-Mount Mary University's undergraduate degree in art therapy is a pre-professional program that prepares the student for entry-level, human-service work and graduate study in art therapy or in other helping professions.
+Mount Mary University's undergraduate degree in art therapy is a pre-professional and multidisciplinary program that prepares students for entry-level, human-service work and graduate study in art therapy or related helping professions.

-The Undergraduate Art Therapy Program is open to students in art therapy, fine arts, and other helping professions who are interested in art as a healing agent and instrument of individual and social transformation.
-Our program prepares students with the ability to collaborate and respond with compassion.
-Artistic and experiential engagement develops self-awareness and builds community.
-Interdisciplinary coursework in Studio Arts, Behavioral Science and Communication provide a strong academic foundation.
-Working together with peers, artists, activists and art therapists, students learn what it means to participate in our multicultural, global world through such opportunities as community-based internships, study abroad, and self-directed senior capstone projects.
+The Undergraduate Art Therapy Program is open to students who are interested in learning about the healing properties of art and its ability to transform the lives of individuals, groups, and the community.
+Multidisciplinary coursework in Studio Arts, Psychology, Communication, Social Work, and Sociology provide a strong academic foundation that prepares students to apply art therapy theory to practice in the human service field.
+A focus on art therapy community wellness models, artist identity, professional development, and practical applications of art as therapy techniques with diverse populations is emphasized.
+Working together with peers, artists, activists, art therapists and faculty, students learn what it means to participate in our multicultural, global world through such opportunities as internships, community art facilitation, and self-directed senior capstone projects.